-Information for university students from the USA about Stafford Loans, and other types of loan that can complement the Stafford.
+Information for university students from the USA about William D. Ford Federal Direct Loan and other types of loans that can complement William D. Ford Federal Direct Loan.

 Subsidised loans are awarded to students based on financial need – the loan is subsidised because the US Government pays the interest while you are in University.
 It also pays the interest during any authorised period of deferment of the loan, and for the six-month grace period after you leave University.